Michaelryang/michaelyang.github.io/src/content/blog/02-DirectX-Math_Vectors/index.md

 ---
-title: "3D Game Programming with DirectX 12: 1.6 DirectX Math Vectors and Matrices"
+title: "DirectX 12: Math Vectors and Matrices"
 summary: "A summary of SIMD Instructions and XMVectors/XMMatrices in DirectX"
 date: "April 28 2024"
 draft: false